symfony/symfony-docs/cookbook/form/data_transformers.rst

         // ...
     }

-The ``CallbackTransformer`` takes to callback functions as arguments.
+The ``CallbackTransformer`` takes two callback functions as arguments.
 The first transforms the original value into a format that'll be used to render the field.
 The second does the reverse: it transforms the submitted value back into the format you'll use in your code.